Black Lives Matter: France

 On July 18, 2020, thousands of protesters marched near Paris to commemorate the fourth anniversary of the death of Adama Traoré.
 Traoré, a black man, was arrested in July 2016 and fainted after being pinned to the ground by police officers.
 He later died at a police station; the circumstances of his death are unclear.
+Racial tensions continued with unrest in 2023 after the killing of teenager Nahel Merzouk.

 Germany

 On June 6, 2020, tens of thousands of people gathered across Germany to support the Black Lives Matter movement.
 On July 18, 2020, more than 1,500 protesters participated in an anti-racism march in Berlin to condemn police brutality.

 Japan

 In the wake of the murder of George Floyd, several demonstrations took place in Japan, including a 1,000-person demonstration in Osaka on June 7, 2020, and a 3,500-person march through the streets of Shibuya and Harajuku areas of Tokyo on June 14, 2020.
 The movement has been met with some backlash in the country, notably on the internet, where some users criticized tennis player Naomi Osaka after she encouraged people to join a Black Lives Matter march in the city of Osaka.